 1. The Time period of Research and Commercialization of Product

 There are few products or features that have shorter research time and take less time to reach a market, let’s say 8-10 months.
-For such products, one time FTO study is sufficient as not many patents are expected to publish in that short timeframe and risk is low.
-However, for the products or features where product development cycle is large, they prefer to keep a watch or get updates on the FTO study.
-Such updates help the R&D teams match the pace with the recent developments happening in the industry, the changing market trends and have a better control of their freedom to operate.
+For such products, a one-time FTO study is sufficient as not many patents are expected to publish in that short timeframe and risk is low.
+However, for the products or features where the product development cycle is large, they prefer to keep a watch or get updates on the FTO study.
+Such updates help the R&D teams match the pace with the recent developments happening in the industry, the changing market trends and have better control of their freedom to operate.

 2. Close coordination/communication between the R&D team and IP Counsel

 This is another important parameter that according to counsels affects their strategy.